Opera

 Please note the following:

-• Photography and video and audio recording on the grounds and in our venues is strictly limited and often prohibited; prior permission must be obtained prior to capturing any multimedia.
+• Photography and video and audio recording on the grounds and in our venues are strictly limited and often prohibited; prior permission must be obtained prior to capturing any multimedia.
 Chautauqua Institution is often able to provide high-quality files of these assets.

 • We do not issue media credentials to freelance writers who do not have a specific assignment from a reputable outlet.